MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 #### String operators

-Fraud Protection supports all .NET standard [String operators] (https://docs.microsoft.com/en-us/dotnet/api/system.string?view=netframework-4.8).
+Fraud Protection supports all .NET standard [String operators](https://docs.microsoft.com/dotnet/api/system.string?view=netframework-4.8).
 This table includes some examples of methods which may be useful to you.

 | Syntax| Description     | Example|
 |-------|-----------------|--------|